Understanding Umbrella Insurance

 1. Is umbrella insurance worth the cost?

-Yes, for a relatively low premium, you get substantial extra liability coverage.
+Yes, for a relatively low premium, you get a lot of extra liability coverage.

 2. Can renters buy umbrella insurance?